Image credit: Karwai Pun and Gov.uk from “Dos and Don’ts on Designing for Accessibility”

 Established in September 2010, the Americans with Disabilities Act (ADA) Standards for Accessible Design supports equal access to information for people with the following disabilities:

-- vision impaired
+- low or limited vision

-- physical or motor skills impaired
+- limited physical or motor skills

-- hearing impaired
+- low or limited hearing

 - reading difficulties requiring use of a screen reader

 Under the ADA, Section 508 regulates accessibility standards for information technology, including computer hardware, software and documentation.
 The Web Content Accessibility Guidelines (WCAG) 2.0 from W3 cover a wide range of recommendations for making web content more accessible.

 Although WebAim has created a useful WCAG 2.0 Checklist, the challenge comes when trying to make sense of all the requirements.
 It helps to understand that many of them pertain to making a website accessible to screen readers.
 Audio interfaces, such as JAWS or ChromeVox, convert digital text into synthesized speech.
 Because they read content linearly, the web page must be presented in such a way that a screen reader can make sense of it.

 This means images must be described in the alt tags and color can not be used as the sole method of conveying content.
 Furthermore, since keyboard shortcuts like the tab key are used to navigate content with a screen reader, the page must include correct tags for heading levels and other page layout elements.